Raven (roller coaster): Changes

-In 2005, The Raven received a second train, bringing the ride's total to two 24-passenger PTC trains.
-Although the ride had been able to effectively handle the crowds up to that point, adding the second train improved The Raven's capacity from 700 riders per hour to 960 riders per hour.
+In 2005, Raven received a second 24-passenger train.
+Adding the second train improved Raven's capacity from 700 riders per hour to 960 riders per hour.

 In order to accommodate and store the second train when it was not being used, a transfer track was built along the straightaway prior to the lift hill.
 A transfer track allows a portion of the track to be moved and redirected to a storage bay.
-This allows an unused train to be stored during normal operation and also provides an additional area for maintenance crews to inspect the roller coaster train.
+This allows an unused train to be stored during normal operation, and also provides an additional area for maintenance crews to inspect the train.

-The change to two train operation also necessitated a change in the roller coaster's control system.
-Prior to 2005, the ride was operated manually by the ride operator, who had to push a button to release the brakes and position the train in the station.
+The change to two-train operation also necessitated a change in the coaster's control system.
+Prior to 2005, the ride was operated manually, as the ride operator would push a button to release the brakes and position the train in the station.
 This type of control system allowed the ride to be operated by a single ride operator.
 In 2005, an automatic control system was added.
-The automatic control system automatically controls braking, positioning, and the block system, which prevents the two trains from colliding with each other.
+The automatic control system automatically controls braking, positioning, and the block system.
 This type of control system also necessitates that two ride operators be present to dispatch the train from the station.

-During the 2020-2021 off-season, The Raven was given a refurbishment.
-The ride's trains were repainted with wings on both sides and 25% of the track was replaced.
+During the 2020-2021 off-season, Raven was given a refurbishment.
+The ride's trains were repainted with new wing decals on both sides, and 25% of the track was replaced.

 Ride experience

-The total ride experience on The Raven lasts approximately one minute and thirty seconds.
+A full ride experience on Raven lasts approximately one minute and thirty seconds.